 Red Light Camera Tickets

 You cannot legally drive without insurance in the state of California.
-If you do drive while uninsured you could face fines and penalties of up to $2,500.
+If you drive while uninsured, you could face fines and penalties of up to $2,500.
 You could also have your license suspended and your car impounded, though this does not usually add a point to your license.

-Handling traffic infractions may seem simple, but these offenses can be more serious than they appear.
-You can lose your license and end up paying large amounts of money if you lose your case.
-Get help from experience traffic lawyers to improve your chances for courtroom success.
+Handling traffic infractions may seem simple, but these offenses can be more severe than they appear.
+You can lose your license and pay large amounts of money if you lose your case.
+Get help from experienced traffic lawyers to improve your chances of courtroom success.